dougbw/coredns_omada/docs/docker-synology.md

 2. Open File Station in DSM. \
     You will see a share called `docker` that was created when the Docker plugin was installed.\
-    Under that `docker` share, create a folder called `coredns-omada` and upload or create a `Corefile` (as described elsewhere in the documentation for coredns-omada, no modicifation to the file is necessary for Synology installs).
+    Under that `docker` share, create a folder called `coredns-omada` and upload or create a `Corefile` (as described elsewhere in the documentation for coredns-omada, no modification to the file is necessary for Synology installs).

     - <img src="./images/synology/corefile_text.png" alt=“” width="40%" height="40%">